ibm-cloud-docs/assistant/intents.md

 If you have an intent, such as #off_topic, for those inputs that are out of scope or off topic, delete the intent and test your skill by marking the inputs as irrelevant.

-**Important**: Inputs that are marked as irrelevant are stored in the skill and are included as part of the training data.
-Be sure that you want to make this change.
+**Important**: Intents that are marked as irrelevant are saved as counterexamples in the JSON workspace, and are included as part of the training data.
+Be sure that you want to make any changes.

 - The inputs cannot be accessed or changed later in the tooling.
 - The only way to remove the **Irrelevant** tag is to use the same input in the *Try it out* pane, and then change the intent.